 - After successful pairing, the device list and the name of the speakers with the status “Connected” are displayed.

 As one of the leaders of smart TVs, Apple has changed the game.
 All of their TVs include Bluetooth connectivity as standard, and pairing devices is very easy.

 - Put your Bluetooth speakers in pairing mode using the instructions that came with it

 - On your Apple TV, go to Settings

 - Select Remotes and Devices

-- Then select Bluetooth.
-Your Apple TV will search for nearby Bluetooth devices
+- Next, select Bluetooth and your Apple TV will search for nearby Bluetooth devices

 - Choose your Bluetooth speakers

 - If asked, enter a four-digit code or PIN.
 On your Apple TV, your speakers should now appear in My Devices.

 How far can you place a wireless speaker from a TV?